-Raw measurement: change of the delay (phase) of the signal path between the GPS and LEO during the occultation.
-(It includes the effect of the atmosphere).
+Raw measurement: change of the delay (phase) of the signal path between the GNSS and LEO during the occultation.
+(It includes the effect of the neutral atmosphere and the ionosphere).

 GPS transmits at two different frequencies: ~1.6 GHz (L1) and ~1.3 GHz (L2).